 3rd READING CONCLUSIONS :

-The CCWG considered comments received during the 3rd PCP which were overall in favour of including HR language with a few exceptions which included the ICANN Board.
+The CCWG-Accountability considered comments received during the third public comment period which were overall in favor of including Human Rights language with a few exceptions which included the ICANN Board.

-The CCWG engaged with the Board to specifically address their concerns through discussion and debate in three plenary calls.
-Additionally ICANN’s legal team and CCWG’s legal advisors privately discussed the concerns raised by ICANN legal in relation to the possibility of having a significant number of IRP challenges initiated on the grounds of Human Rights claims and the problems this could create without having a Framework of Interpretation in place to properly implement the proposed bylaw provision.
+The CCWG-Accountability engaged with the Board to specifically address its concerns through discussion and debate in three plenary calls.
+Additionally, ICANN’s legal team and CCWG-Accountability’s legal advisors discussed the concerns raised by ICANN legal regarding the possibility of having a significant number of IRP challenges initiated on the grounds of Human Rights claims and the problems this could create without having a Framework of Interpretation in place to properly implement the proposed Bylaw provision.

-The CCWG developed compromise text based on a proposal by its legal advisors which it believed addressed these concerns.
-The ICANN Board maintains that this compromise text does not address their concerns while not providing any specific examples of their concerns regarding the alleged unintended consequences.
+The CCWG-Accountability developed compromise text based on a proposal by its legal advisors which it believed addressed these concerns.
+The ICANN Board maintains that this compromise text does not address its concerns while not providing any specific examples of its concerns regarding the alleged unintended consequences.

+Sidley/Adler Note: We recommend adding paragraph numbers to Section 1 (Summary), below.

 1. Summary